xocelyk/xocelyk.github.io/_posts/2023-08-02-how-to-select-icl-examples.md

 **3. Cluster Selection**

 Here we attempt to mitigate the downsides of the max entropy approach by selecting a diverse set of points.
-We again scale the data, then run KMeans with # clusters = n.
+We again scale the data, then run KMeans with n clusters.
 Then choose the point nearest each centroid, and add it to the sample.

 **Results**
 <table>